Plant types and subtypes: Perennials

 Though the flowers of Trillium erectum are usually in shades of purple or crimson, they will sometimes tend towards light pink, and even whitish hues.
 The three petaled flowers appear mid to late spring, on 3" stems above the leaves, and will last for up to 3 weeks before giving way to fleshy berry-like fruit.
 The leaves can be up to 8" long, and across.
 The foliage dies back mid to late summer, when the plant enters dormancy.

 Red trillium grows in deciduous forest, but likes being exposed to some direct sunlight early in its growing season.
-It prefers rich, organic, acid, well drained soil that remains consistently moist.
+It prefers rich, organic, acid, well-drained soil that remains consistently moist until it enters dormancy.
 Best planted in groups, it blooms mid to late spring, April or May.
 Combines beautifully with Phlox divaricata.
 One of the hardiest of trilliums: zones 3-7

 Established clumps can be divided in summer.
 Slow to propagate from seed.